Hino Profia: Super Dolphin Profia (1992–2003)

 Introduced in May 1992 as a model change of the Super Dolphin.
 It is equivalent to the second generation of Super Dolphin.
 The styling has been redesigned to follow the cruising ranger style.
 The headlights, door windows, and turn signal lamps mounted on the front and cab doors are the same as the cruising ranger that appeared in advance.

 Engine one-key operation is standard equipment.
 The V8 is equipped with F20C, F21C or F17D (330-560ps), and the straight-six engine is equipped with P11C (230-360ps) and K13C (290-560ps) / K13D (270 or 380ps).

 The front grille with three holes lined up between the headlights like the late ZM model is a feature of the early model.
 The wing marks are slightly smaller and are discreetly placed on the front grille.
 It also has a new HINO logo.
-It was also a vehicle equipped with a power window with a sliding window, which is very rare for automobiles (both sides have a sliding power window specification, the driver's side is an elevating type, and the passenger side is a sliding type. did).
+It was also equipped with power windows (including a sliding power window), unusual for trucks at the time.
+The driver's window is an elevating type, and the passenger side is a sliding one.

 The catch phrase is "Full model change of transportation culture" and "Toward the 21st century of logistics".
-Koji Yakusho, an actor, is appointed as a commercial.
+Actor Koji Yakusho was appointed as a commercial spokesman.

 In August 1992, a semi-tractor was added.
 Like the Super Dolphin, the tractor was fitted with a large grill called the "trailer grill" on the front lid.

 Minor change in 1994.
 Added L series (GVW22t / 25t).
 Compliant with 1994 emission regulations.
 The wing mark has been omitted, and a new HINO emblem and its H mark have been installed, and the front grill has also been changed.
 The notation of the door was changed from the car model name to the car model name.
 Due to KC regulations, the V-type engine series has changed from 300PS (320PS, 350PS) F17E to 330PS (360PS) F20C, 315PS F20C to 360PS (390PS, 430PS) F21C, 400PS V22D to 380PS V20C, and 480PS V25C to 520PS V26C...
 The back side of the headlight (from the center) is more rounded than the previous model.
 This change was also seen when the cruising ranger made a minor change to become a rising ranger.
 Also, from this point on, the tail lamps have been changed from Ichiko to Koito, which is similar to the trucks of the other three companies in Japan.